Optimus-Goch1/Blog/README.md

-A simple blog built with Django
+This a blog built with Django.
+You can upload text posts with media just like every other blog.